Sanglorian/orcus/Orcus Rulebook - current.md

 # Adventuring

+## Companions

+Companions are creatures that accompany you on your adventures, like animal companions, familiars and summoned monsters.

+Each type of companion has some special rules, as well as following these standard rules.

+*Actions*

+* Your companion's initiative equals your own.
+* You can give up actions to command the companion, in which case it gets to take the same actions.
+For example, you can give up your standard action in order for the summoned monster to take a standard action.
+You can also use an immediate action in order for the animal companion to make an opportunity attack or use a counter or reaction (in all three cases, only if eligible to do so).
+* Some companions have an "Instinct" listed.
+This is how the monster behaves when you do not command it.
+It has the normal standard, move and swift action when following its instinct, and acts at the end of your turn.

+*Stats and Combat*

+* Your companion typically has no recoveries of its own, but can use yours.
+* Whenever you have the chance to spend a recovery to heal, you can spend a second recovery to heal your companion your recovery value.
+* What happens to a companion when it drops to 0 hit points depends on the type of companion.
+* Companions can contribute to a flank.

+*Other*

+* Your companion always obeys your commands.
+* If you retrain, you can select a different companion from the list available.
+* Your companion is an ally of you, and of your allies.

 ## Time

 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
 In a dungeon environment, the adventurers' movement happens on a scale of **minutes**.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.